maraasve/libft/README.md

 # 📚 libft

 `libft` is a personal implementation of standard C library functions, created as part of the 42 curriculum.
-It includes commonly used functions for memory handling, string manipulation, character checks, list handling, and more — all written from scratch in C.
+It includes commonly used functions for memory handling, string manipulation, character checks, list handling, and more.
+Everything is written from scratch in C.

 ---